AncientArrow292/lab2-unit-converter/README.md

 ## Supported conversions

 Length, volume, weight, temperature, and speed conversions are available.
 The backend exposes:

-- `GET /api/units`
+- GET /api/units
-- `POST /api/convert`
+- POST /api/convert
-- `GET /api/health`
+- GET /api/health

+## Deployment

+Production deployment is handled by GitHub Actions on a self-hosted Azure runner.
+The workflow verifies the frontend build, updates the production files, restarts PM2, and checks `https://shifthappens.cc/api/health`.